 Food shops

-Large supermarkets are often closed during the main public holiday, but smaller supermarkets or local mini markets are open.
+Large supermarkets are often closed during the public holidays, but smaller supermarkets or local mini markets are open.
 Some might have reduced opening times.

 The first day of each year is a national holiday, but if it falls on the weekend, you don’t get another day off during week.